anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 Note: The `topUp.js` script has the same authentication options as the `echo` script: `--privKey`, `--mnemonic` or the `--keyfile --password`.

-After sending funds to the relay contract the any.sender payment gateway will wait 10 confirmations before confirming the deposit.
+The any.sender payment gateway will wait 10 confirmations before confirming your deposit.
 You can view the status of your balance by inserting the user address in the url:
 ```
 https://api.pisa.watch/any.sender.ropsten/balance/<user-address>
 ```